 The course covers the principles of facility operations and event management in sport business and entertainment management.
 It focuses on the basic concepts and ideas which are necessary to successfully execute the planning, organizing, publicizing and running of sporting and entertainment events.
 In addition, the course will address the planning, development, operations and maintenance of sport, leisure and entertainment facilities.
-Prerequisite: BU 251 Introduction to Sport Management or BU 105 Contemporary Business.
+Prerequisite: BU 251.